-Subcommittee: Volunteers (Co-Chair)
+Subcommittee: Volunteer (Co-Chair)

 Doug Andrews is a goldsmith and business owner in downtown Kamloops.
 Karateristics jewellery and design is a European rated studio with a unique retail.
 Community means a lot to Doug as it is important to the healthy lifestyle and family we enjoy.

-This is Erin’s third year volunteering for the Kamloops Film Festival.
+This is Erin’s fourth year volunteering for the Kamloops Film Festival.
 Erin is an Early Childhood Educator and operates Seed To Apple Tree Learning Center, a Preschool/Daycare for children ages 1 to 5 years old.
 Erin grew up in Kamloops and has attended the Kamloops Film Fest for many years.
 She has a strong interest in films and is excited to be involved in the events committee for the festival.

 Janet moved back to Kamloops after living in the Lower Mainland and now works at TRU.
 With her children all grown up, Janet wanted to get involved in the community.
 She loves movies because they are a way to escape and experience different people, places and situations.
 With this in mind, Janet joined the Kamloops Film Festival Committee.

-This is Jenna’s first year volunteering for the Kamloops Film Festival after being recruited by Dušan.
+This is Jenna’s second year volunteering for the Kamloops Film Festival after being recruited by Dušan.
 Jenna works from home for a Toronto based research company, and given her love of film and lack of face to face conversations, she looks forward to getting involved and being a part of the community!

-Subcommittees: KISS (Chair) and Marketing
+Subcommittees: Community Engagement and Marketing

 Jon is the current chair of the Kamloops Film Series.
 Born and raised in Kamloops he completed his BFA in Film from SFU and then returned to Kamloops to raise his two children.
-He currently works at TRU Open Learning creating visual media content for the distance courses.
+He currently works at TRU Open Learning creating visual media content for distance courses.
 In 1994 he volunteered for the Moving Pictures Travelling Film Festival when it came to Kamloops prior to the creation of the KFF.
-Absolutely fell in love with watching films in a full size theatre.
+He absolutely fell in love with watching films in a full size theatre.

 Josh Sunderman is absolutely ecstatic about helping out with the Film Festival this year.
 Josh has been going to the film festival and attending film series screenings since he was a budding 15-year-old cinephile, and finds it very fitting that he gets to work with the very people that helped make him the film lover that he is today.
-Josh is currently enrolled in the Arts program at TRU, with a major in theatre, and hopes to be graduating in the spring.

 Kevin worked at the Cineplex Odeon for nearly 22 years.
 He has taken a variety of accounting courses at Cariboo College (now TRU).
 Kevin is currently single, and enjoys the company of his two brothers, a sister and several nephews, nieces (and great nephews!).
-He collects hockey cards and memorabilia for the Beatles and the Monkees.
+He collects hockey cards and memorabilia from the Beatles and the Monkees.
 Kevin has been a member of the KFF Committee for twelve years.
 He joined for the love of people and movies; to be able to escape from the real world for a couple of hours, no matter the topic and to learn about different things, which is his favourite part of the cinematic experience.

-This is Nick’s first active year with the Kamloops Film Festival, but he has watched the inner workings of it for years as an employee of the Paramount Theatre.
+This is Nick’s second active year with the Kamloops Film Festival, but he has watched the inner workings of it for years as an employee of the Paramount Theatre.
 He has seen the impact that this festival has as an integral piece of the local arts community and is very excited to be a part of it now, and hopes this can transition him into being a more contributing member of the arts scene.
 Nick looks forward to a continued relationship with the Kamloops Film Society, giving people the opportunity to expose themselves to films and genres that they otherwise might not get the chance to see.

 Originally from Ontario, Tammy moved to Kamloops a few years ago with her husband, Tyler.
 They are both optometrists and met at school back east.
 They are happy to have added an addition of their son in 2016, (and hope he loves movies too one day!).
 She has always loved movies so the Kamloops Film Festival has been the perfect way to become part of the Kamloops Community.
 It is hard to pin down exactly why she loves movies so much; perhaps it has to do with all the amazing ways there are to tell a story (but a little escapism doesn’t hurt either)!

-This is Tanya’s third year on the film committee and she is loving every minute of it.
+This is Tanya’s fourth year on the film committee and she is loving every minute of it.
 Tanya has lived in Kamloops for 19 years and has worked in the insurance industry for 23 years.
 Her interests have expanded since moving to Kamloops, including finding a love of running, biking, theatre and volunteerism, not to mention Film Fest and Film Society.
-She and her husband Geoff are looking forward to this years line up.
+She and her husband Geoff are looking forward to this year’s line up.